Jodu555/ez-uploader.de/README.md

 ## Todo

+- [ ] Add so the mutliselect can also be used for moving elements to folders
 - [ ] Entry: Image / Text: An Entry is just my naming representation for this system
 - [x] Add an specific key for each user which allows to upload with shareX
   - [x] Where to show this key